Paul Treasure, an artist known for his stunning paintings, was born in 1961 in Gloucestershire and studied at Cheltenham College of Art.

 Paul Treasure’s art style is expressive, energetic and full of colour.
-His paintings capture the feeling and emotion of a place, whilst depicting the interplay between light, land, water and sky.
-His dramatic interpretations of the English landscape show his response to the ever-changing seasons, weather and light; and his bold use of palette knife, brush strokes and mixed media, result in distinctive mark-making, culminating in vigorous, textured landscapes.
-He continues to exhibit around the country, whilst still travelling abroad regularly to find inspiration for his paintings.
-His most recent work is inspired by the landscapes and coastal areas of England.
+His works capture the feeling and emotion of a place, whilst depicting the interplay between light, land, water and sky.
+His dramatic interpretations of the English landscape show his response to the ever-changing seasons, weather and light; and his bold use of palette knife, brush strokes and mixed media result in distinctive mark-making, culminating in vigorous, textured landscapes.
+He continues to exhibit around the country whilst still travelling abroad regularly to find inspiration for his paintings.
+His most recent work is inspired by the chalk streams of Hampshire.